abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

 Dim ferrari As Car' Declares a reference, but does not refer to any Car object instance; bmw has value of Nothing.
 Dim ford As Car = new Car() ' Properly initializes the car object instance and can be referred to later.

-Dim kilometers As Integer ' Declares the integer value type, but gives no value; miles is set to Nothing.
+Dim kilometers As Integer ' Declares the integer value type, but gives no value; kilometers is set to Nothing.
 Dim centimeters As Integer = 100 ' Properly declares the integer value type and defines a non-empty value.

 {% endhighlight %}